pszemraj/vid2cleantxt/README.md

 more comprehensive answer:

-A large corpus of text can be visualized / summarized / reduced in many ways with natural language processing / typical machine learning algorithms (i.e., classifying text, so on).
-Some packages to check out regarding this are TextHero and ScatterText.
-An example use case is combining the text from audio transcriptions with written documents (say textbooks or lecture slides converted to text) for comparison of how similar they are.
-You can also use topic models (available in ScatterText and many other packages) or statistical models (YAKE) to extract key topics from each file (or file group) and compare those (how they change over time, what are the key topics in practice exam PDF files, etc).
+Text data can be visualized, summarized, or reduced in many ways with natural language processing and machine learning algorithms.
+For example, you can use TextHero or ScatterText to compare audio transcriptions with written documents, or use topic models or statistical models to extract key topics from each file.
+Comparing text data in this way can help you understand how similar they are, or identify key differences.

 ### Visualization and Analysis